Skip to main content

 Blending is arguably the most important step for a professional-looking eyeshadow application.
 The goal is to create a soft, diffused effect with no harsh lines between colors.
 When you blend thoroughly, you create a seamless gradient that looks natural and effortless.
 Use a clean, fluffy blending brush and sweep it in gentle windshield-wiper motions along your crease and wherever colors meet.
 This simple technique melts the shades together, giving you a sophisticated finish that enhances your eyes without looking overdone.
 It’s the secret to making your eyeshadow look like it was applied by a pro.

-Place Color Based on Your Eye Shape
+Where to Place Color for Your Eye Shape

 Where you place your eyeshadow can completely transform your look and flatter your unique eye shape.
 A general rule is to apply darker shades to the crease to add depth, lighter shades to the lid and inner corner to brighten, and a medium transition shade in between.
 If you ever feel you’ve applied too much dark shadow, don’t panic.
 Just take a fluffy brush with a bit of light, matte nude shadow and gently sweep it over the area to soften the intensity.
 Playing with placement allows you to make your eyes appear larger, more defined, or more elongated.